haozhu233/ezsummary/README.md

 ### Basics

 First of all, in this package, I use **q** to stand for "quantitative" and **c** to stand for "categorical" instead of the reverse way.
 The reason is simple: "quantitative" gives 112 million google results while "qualitative" only gives me 67 million.
-(I hope there could be better ways to make these two terms more distinctive but "continuous" vs "categorical"?
-No way...)
+(I hope there could be better ways to make these two terms more distinctive but "continuous" vs "categorical"? really?...)

 The major functions in `ezsummary` include

--   **`ezsummary`** & var\_types
+-   **`ezsummary`**
 -   `ezsummary_categorical`
 -   `ezsummary_quantitative`
+-   `var_types`
 -   **`ezmarkup`**

 Both `ezsummary_categorical` and `ezsummar_quantitative` can be used independently.
 By default, `ezsummary_categorical` will give you the count and proportion of each category.
 If you want to know total counts, you will need to set the option `n = T`.
 If you want to display Percentage instead of proportion, you will need to disable proportion by `p = F` and enable Percentage by `P = T`.
 Similarly, `ezsummary_quantitative` works in the same way but it has more options, including standard error of the mean(SEM) `sem`, `median` and `quantile`.
 You can adjust the rounding by using `round.N`.
 Here are two examples using our beloved `mtcars`.